Korea Social Value Festa GCSF

 Presentation Introduction

-As the impacts of climate change, such as extreme heat and worsening disasters, become more visible in daily life, decarbonization for economic growth has become an essential challenge.
-Various movements are emerging in the EU and the US, and Southeast Asia is also steadily advancing the development of carbon taxes, emissions trading systems, and carbon credit systems.
-This session will explore the future of these systems and business opportunities in Southeast Asia.
+As the impacts of climate change, such as extreme heat and worsening disasters, become evident in daily life, decarbonization for economic growth has become an essential task.
+Various movements are emerging in the EU and the U.S., and Southeast Asia is steadily advancing carbon taxes, emissions trading systems, and carbon credit system developments.
+This session aims to examine the future of these systems and business opportunities in the Southeast Asian region.

 Presentation Introduction